 The Graduate Institute of International and Development Studies

 At the beginning of the 21st century, international discussions and actions play an important part in public and private policy-making.
-This 5th edition of the Programme
+The Programme on International Affairs...

 The Master in International Relations and Political Science is a two-year programme designed for students wishing to develop expertise in international relations.
 The programme...